 RECOMMENDED ACTIONS IDENTIFIED FROM THIS INSPECTION

-Action Plan: The Head is requested to provide the Commission with an Action Plan, which indicates how recommended action and any advisory recommendations are to be addressed.
+Action Plan: The Head is requested to provide the Commission with an Action Plan, which indicates how recommended actions are to be addressed.
 This action plan will be made available on request to the Area Office.